ligato/docs/docs/user-guide/concepts.md

 !!!
 Note
     Some of the items below are technically speaking KV data stores.
 Some are databases.
 To avoid acronym overlap and bloat, this section will continue to use the `KV data store` as a uniform term for both.

-The vpp-agent provides connectors to different KV data stores (see the list below).
-All are built on a common abstraction (called [kvdbsync][kvdbsync]).
+The vpp-agent provides [connectors to different KV data stores](../plugins/db-plugins.md).
+All are built on a common abstraction called [kvdbsync][kvdbsync]).
 The KVDB abstraction approach simplifies the process of changing out one KV data store for another with minimal effort.